pau-lda/NixOS-Config/README.md

 Add or remove hosts and configure to your liking.

-Copy the flake and its requisites with install.sh to /etc/nixos and run `nixos-rebuild switch`.
+Run `nixos-rebuild switch --flake github:pau-lda/NixOS-Config#your-host`

-Or call `nixos-rebuild switch --flake /path/to/flake#your-host` directly.
+Or copy the flake and its requisites with install.sh to /etc/nixos and run `nixos-rebuild switch`.

 ## Pre-rebuild